 With such strong information available, it does make sense to switch to diet carbonated drinks instead of regular versions.
 But how many people do you know who have successfully managed to lose weight by simply switching from regular carbonated drinks to diet carbonated drinks – probably not many, unless other lifestyle changes are made.
 This is because diet sodas are sweetened with artificial sweeteners such as aspartame, cyclamate, saccharin and sucralose.
 Currently almost every popular drink has a ‘light’ or ‘diet’ version available in the market which are said to be calorie free and are supposed to promote weight loss and prevent sugar-related health conditions such as diabetes and metabolic syndrome.
 However so far there is no evidence to support these claims.

-Metabolic syndrome is a cluster of conditions which can occur together and increase the risk of diseases and conditions such as diabetes, stroke and heart disease.
+Metabolic syndrome is a cluster of conditions that can occur together and increase the risk of diseases and conditions such as diabetes, stroke and heart disease.
 The syndrome can be defined as having at least three of the following conditions (5);

-So far we know that drinking diet sodas in place of the original versions, does not appear to make any difference in any of the factors of the metabolic syndrome.
+So far we know that drinking diet sodas in place of the original versions does not appear to make any difference in any of the factors of the metabolic syndrome.
 One study from 2008 followed 9,514 participants for nine years who would regularly drink diet drinks and found an association of a thirty-four percent greater risk in developing metabolic syndrome (6).

 Surprisingly, diet soda consumption has been strongly associated with depression.
 One study had participants aged between fifty and seventy-one years of age, record their daily intake of sweetened drinks such as soda, coffee and tea for a year.
 After ten years, participants reported to researchers whether they had since been diagnosed with depression, it was found that participants who drank more than four cans of soda a day were thirty percent more likely to be diagnosed with depression as opposed to those who did not drink soda.
 This risk was higher for participants who drank diet soda instead of regular soda.
 (7).